 For those that are maybe just reading my blog for the first time and don’t know, my new ecommerce business which I have been documenting through a blog series called #TheGreatBuild is called Finch Goods Co.
-Many people have asked me where the name Finch came from and why I choose Finch Goods for the name of my new business.
+Many people have asked me where the name “Finch” came from and why I chose Finch Goods for the name of my new business.
 Truth be told, it was the name of the street I grew up on.
-It was the place I lived, the place I played, and it was the place of my first dozen entrepreneurial endeavors, mostly in the form of lemonade stands, vegetable stands, a makeshift hockey card pawnshop and garage sales.
+It was the place I lived, the place I played, and it was the place of my first dozen entrepreneurial endeavors, mostly in the form of lemonade stands, vegetable stands, a makeshift hockey card pawnshop, and garage sales.
 The name Finch Goods Co. is a tribute to my early entrepreneur days.

 Finch is also the name of the closest subway/bus station, and up until I had a car, it was my access point to the rest of the world.
-If I wanted to go anywhere I passed through Finch Station.
+If I wanted to go anywhere, I passed through Finch Station.

-Because of my sentimental attachment to Finch I designed a t-shirt based on the typography, colors and tile pattern of that station in late February.
+Because of my sentimental attachment to Finch, I designed a t-shirt based on the typography, colors, and tile pattern of that station in late February.

-- I had 24 hours to build it – No more, no less.
+- I had 24 hours to build it—no more, no less

-Under these rules, building the entire business would essentially act in-itself as the validation.
+Under these rules, building the entire business would essentially act in itself as the validation.

 It’s Go Time… 23:59

-- Which ecommerce platform was I going to use?
+- #1: Which ecommerce platform was I going to use?

 With all 60 designs complete, I thought I was done.
 However, I quickly realized that very few people would buy a design without knowing how it looked on a t-shirt.
 With that in mind, I headed over to my favorite graphic design marketplace, Creative Market.
 I searched for “t-shirt template” and quickly found a really slick template for $8.

-Finally, after 5 coffee’s and close to 14 hours straight, Finch’s was born:
+Finally, after 5 coffees and close to 14 hours straight, Finch’s was born:

 I found the author on Twitter and asked for his email address.
 Later that evening, I emailed him the following:

 Within the hour he replied asking a few more questions.
 It was late and I was exhausted.
-I decided to leave the response until the morning.
+I decided to leave my response until the morning.
 Besides, I still had a few things left to set up in my Shopify account before launch.

-Here was his post, click through to read:
+Here was his post:

 Furthermore, that day I also received some favorable social media mentions from BlogTO as well as a local Hip Hop radio station and a handful of other locals.

 Costs & Sales

-$16 – Font for Typography (Fixed Cost)
+$16 font for typography (Fixed Cost)

 $137 Total Costs